its-cr7/Weather-App/README.md

 - **Real-Time Weather Data:** Fetches current weather information for any city.
 - **Search Functionality:** Allows users to search for weather information by city name.
 - **Responsive Design:** Optimized for both desktop and mobile devices.
-- **Weather Details:** Displays temperature, weather condition, humidity, wind speed, and more.
+- **Weather Details:** Displays temperature, weather condition and more.
 - **Background Changes:** Dynamically changes background images based on the weather condition.

 ## Technologies Used